 Smart Vision, a company from Slovakia, has taken a different path and developed a system for cooperative operator guidance and quality control, which uniquely supports manufactory production instead of automation by machines.
 Increasing efficiency and reducing work errors means directly linking the worker to the computer so that the system not only guides but also controls the work performed.
 At the same time, it makes sure that it does not restrict the worker, thus naturally creating man-machine cooperation.

-“Reduction of error rate to zero, doubling of the rate and tripling the
+“Reduction of error rate to zero, doubling of the rate and tripling the speed of new employee onboarding sounds like a cliché, but the right digitalisation tools will actually make it possible.”

 Visual guidance and projection